Skip to main navigation Skip to main content

 • Change in housebreaking

-• Inactivity or increase in amount of time spent sleeping
+• Inactivity or an increase in the amount of time spent sleeping

 • Excessive panting/breathing heavily while at rest